Configure Global Log Receiver

 - SumoLogic

-Note: Currently, global log receiver supports only sending the request (access) logs, security events, and audit logs for all HTTP Load Balancers and sites.
+Note: Currently, global log receiver supports only sending the request (access) logs, security events, and audit logs for all HTTP load balancers and sites.

 Using the instructions provided in this guide, you can configure a Global Log Receiver in the F5® Distributed Cloud Console (Console) to enable sending of logs to an external log collection system.